fredrikekelund/wildhart.se/README.md

 # wildhart.se

-Hemsida för Wildhart.
-Publiceras med GitHub Pages.
+Website for the Swedish band Wildhart.
+Only CSS is used to achieve this, if I may say so, very dynamic and fairly interactive design.
+Well, besides [prefixfree](https://github.com/LeaVerou/prefixfree) and [Modernizr](http://modernizr.com), but JS libraries don't count in this contest, so I win anyway :dancers:

-## Kom igång lokalt
+## Get started locally
-Hemsidan går att kompilera lokalt med [Jekyll](http://jekyllrb.com/).
-Ha i åtanke att på Ubuntu behöver man installera paketet `ruby-dev` innan Jekyll för att det ska funka.
-Använd sedan `jekyll serve --watch --baseurl=` and you're up and running!
+The site can be served locally using [Jekyll](http://jekyllrb.com/).
+Keep in mind that on an Ubuntu platform, the package `ruby-dev` is needed to install the Jekyll gem.
+Then use `jekyll serve --watch --baseurl=` to get up and running!